big-ab-games/robo-instructus-blog/_posts/2017-09-08-how-good-was-your-code-really.md

 ---

 So you finished the level, *welly welly done done*. **But was you solution really any good?**
 <br/>This week brings 'Level Complete' dialogs and solution performance statistics to Robo Instructus.
-Now you'll see just how bad your code is compared to Elizabeth's.
+Now you'll see just how bad your code is compared with Elizabeth's.

 ![](/assets/2017-09-08/level-complete-screen.png "Stats!")

 The current stats represent the time it took to complete this levels, that is the total of all the variants until the end.
 Moving about, scanning and all the rest have a cost - they take time.
 Clearly we'd like to take as little time as possible.

-By gathering & exposing these I can build in auto comparisons with your best scores, your mates' best and the world's best!
+By gathering & exposing these I can build in auto-comparisons with your best scores, your mates' best and the world's best!
 I could also build in some fixed targets as encouragements to optimise.
 For the alpha builds, however, it'll just be the numbers.
 Staring at you.
 Asking to be smaller.

 The stats themselves are deterministic & based on your calls to the ***robo_**** APIs, so changing the speed of execution, robot movement, or pausing the code will *not* affect the outcome.